darkfeline/dantalian/doc/quickstart.rst

 Quickstart Guide
 ================

-hitagiFS is a tag-based "soft filesystem".
+dantalian is a tag-based "soft filesystem".
 It provides a wrapper interface to the underlying filesystem.
 It requires hard links and expects to be on one device/partition (can't hard link across devices or partitions).